subvertnormality/mosaic/README.md

 You can hide stock devices from the menu by commenting out it's entry in the `device_config.lua` file in the `user_config` folder.

+Midi devices can be configured to load a stored patch by configuring it via the params menu.
+For stock midi devices, all cc parameters are available to edit.
+A value of -1 against a midi parameter means the function is off.
+Changing the value will send the midi value to your midi device.
+When you load a mosiac script, the stored midi param values will be sent to your midi device, effectively loading a patch.
+It's possible in this way to stored all your sound's patch data with your mosaic patch.
+This is particularly practical for devices with less midi parameters or where the device's interface is not particularly intuitive.

 ### Params

 Most devices in _Mosaic_ feature a set of params that alters either the quality of the sound or the trig in some way.
 These params can be trig locked.
 Trig locking is a powerful sequencer device seen on Elektron synthesizers.
 You can define a param's value per step, allowing for infinite variation of sounds.
 See the channel page section for details on how to assign and use params.